 What Causes Dry Skin During Pregnancy?

 The hydrolipidic barrier is very sensitive to the inner changes happening in your body.
-One of the major factors that can disturb the internal system is rapid hormonal changes.
-If ever there was a time in your life where your hormones would be seeing fluctuations daily, it’s during pregnancy.
+One of the significant factors that can disturb the internal system is rapid hormonal changes.
+If ever there was a time in your life where your hormones would be seeing fluctuations daily, it's during pregnancy.

 These skin problems can be caused by more than just hormones.
 Other reasons that may contribute to the itching or dry skin people experience during pregnancy include:

 Lack of water in the body can make your skin dry during pregnancy as your body requires more fluids to pass oxygen and improve the blood volume.
 So, dehydration can be another contributing factor to your skin dryness.

 Extreme dry weather or a combination of humidity and airflow can result in skin dryness too.
 Moisturizing correctly can help you here.

 Maintaining Excessive Cleanliness